notmaintained/pnd/README.md

 ```

-Libs can also be included directly without having to explicitly include `pnd.php` or use `requires`:
+Libs can also be included directly without having to explicitly include `pnd.php` and use `requires`:

 ``` php